shaharcc/small-shell/README.md

 To run: type make into terminal from within the project's directory.

-This was made by Timna Smadja (timnas) and myself.
+This was made by [Timna Smadja](https://github.com/timnas) and myself.